21 more T&D Region residents test positive for coronavirus

-Fourteen more Orangeburg County residents have tested positive for the coronavirus, according to figures released Monday by the S.C.
+An additional 19 people have tested positive for the coronavirus in Orangeburg County, according to figures released Sunday by the S.C.
 Department of Health and Environmental Control.

-Three more Bamberg County residents and four more Calhoun County residents have also tested positive.
+One more Calhoun County resident and one more Bamberg County resident have also tested positive.

-Statewide, there are 1,095 new confirmed cases of the novel coronavirus COVID-19 and five additional confirmed deaths.
+Statewide, there are 1,053 new confirmed cases of the novel coronavirus COVID-19 and seven new deaths.

 The totals by county are:

-• Bamberg County: 3 new cases, 720 total cases and a total of 37 deaths.
+• Bamberg County: 1 new case, 735 total cases and a total of 37 deaths.

-• Calhoun County: 4 new cases, 533 total cases and a total of 16 deaths and 2 probable deaths.
+• Calhoun County: 1 new case, 539 total cases and a total of 16 deaths and 2 probable deaths.

 Concerned about COVID-19?